FlowFuse/website/src/blog/2024/11/bridging-modbus-to-mqtt.md

 This challenge is known as the OT/IT gap—the difficulty of linking operational technology (OT) like Modbus devices to information technology (IT) systems and cloud platforms that use newer protocols.
 While Modbus works well for local control and data collection, it doesn’t easily integrate with cloud or IoT systems.
 That’s where MQTT comes in.

 MQTT is a lightweight, real-time messaging protocol that efficiently transmits data from devices to the cloud, even in environments with limited network connectivity, bandwidth, or power.
-It’s a perfect fit for IoT applications.
+It’s a perfect fit for IIoT applications.
 However, Modbus and MQTT aren’t natively compatible, which is why bridging the two protocols with a solution like Node-RED is essential.

 By connecting Modbus to MQTT, you can send data from legacy systems to the cloud for remote monitoring and analysis.
 This setup enables you to track performance, detect issues, and gain insights from anywhere, without the need to replace existing equipment.
 The result is improved efficiency, reduced downtime, and better decision-making based on real-time data.